adwyte/asset-intelligence-graph-rag/examples/modulathe_v2.md

 Cleanup and level the concrete sticking out of the mold before de-molding.
 You should see the 22 plastic circles in the concrete that would need to be drilled out later.

-Alternate applying some pressure on the concrete with 4 M5 bolts and dropping the mold upside-down on wooden blocks - https://youtu.be/lnFw8G95LGo?si=SQofnwwmO9b61xAE&t=192
+Alternate applying some pressure on the concrete with 4 M5 bolts and dropping the mold upside-down on wooden blocks.